Optimal preparation of the $W$ state for qubits with XY coupling: Pontryagin's Minimum Principle and verification of the optimal protocols

 The pattern shown in Fig.~\ref{fig:Protocol} together with Eq.~\eqref{eq:rel} and the fixed values of $t_1$ and $\tau_0$ uniquely determine the optimal protocol for any total time $\tau$.
 The next question is, what is the minimum $\tau$, for which the optimal protocol can prepare the $W$ state exactly.
 By scanning over a range of final times, we have determined that the desired maximally entangled state is reached in a finite amount of time.
-As seen in Fig.~\ref{fig:Cost}, for $\tau\geq\tau_c\approx 0.77$, the error between the final state and the desired state becomes negligible.
-Since we know the bang-bang pattern of the optimal protocol, we can determine the precise value of $\tau_c$ by writing the error $\cal E$ analytically in terms of $\tau$, as shown in the Appendix, which leads to $\tau_c=0.7727$.
-The bang-bang protocols we have found reach the maximally entangled state of three qubits in a short time of order unity (in natural units determined by the energy scale $\Lambda$~\eqref{eq:range}.
+As seen in Fig.~\ref{fig:error_switches}, for $\tau\geq\tau_c\approx 0.77$, the error between the final state and the desired state becomes negligible (of order $10^{-5}$).
+Since we know the bang-bang pattern of the optimal protocol, we can determine the precise time $\tau_c$ at which the error vanishes by writing the error $\cal E$ as an analytic function of $\tau$.
+The calculation, shown in the Supplementary Material, leads to $\tau_c=0.7727$.
+Thus, the shortest amount of time required for the bang-bang protocol to exactly reach the entangled W state of three qubits is of order unity in natural units, given a maximum energy $\Lambda = 1$~\eqref{eq:range}.
+The sudden convergence of the system to the desired state in Fig.~\ref{fig:error_switches} at time $\tau_C$ is consistent with the presence of a quantum speed limit~\cite{QSL}.